mshibanami/xcstrings-cli/README.md

     npm install -g xcstrings-cli
     ```

+    This will install the `xcs` command globally.

 2. Initialize xcstrings-cli:
     ```bash
-    xcstrings init
+    xcs init
     ```

     This will ask you some questions and create an `xcstrings-cli.json` file in the current directory.

 ## Usage